Externality

-In economics, an externality or external cost is an indirect cost or benefit to an uninvolved third party that arises as an effect of another party's (or parties') activity.
-Externalities can be considered as unpriced goods involved in either consumer or producer market transactions.
+In economics, an externality is a cost or benefit to an uninvolved third party that arises as an effect of another party's (or parties') activity.
+Externalities can be considered as unpriced components that are involved in either consumer or producer consumption.
 Air pollution from motor vehicles is one example.
-The cost of air pollution to society is not paid by either the producers or users of motorized transport to the rest of society.
-Water pollution from mills and factories is another example.
-All consumers are all made worse off by pollution but are not compensated by the market for this damage.
-A positive externality is when an individual's consumption in a market increases the well-being of others, but the individual does not charge the third party for the benefit.
-The third party is essentially getting a free product.
-An example of this might be the apartment above a bakery receiving the benefit of enjoyment from smelling fresh pastries every morning.
-The people who live in the apartment do not compensate the bakery for this benefit.
+The cost of air pollution to society is not paid by either the producers or users of motorized transport.
+Water pollution from mills and factories are another example.
+All (water) consumers are made worse off by pollution but are not compensated by the market for this damage.